tapaswenipathak/Internship/README.md

-If you are interested in the internship please find the information in **submitting application**.
+If you are interested in the internship please find the information in https://github.com/tapaswenipathak/Internship#submitting-application.
 Just do the listed things and I will call you if you are in as an intern.
 If you have any questions, feel free mailing me or setting a call.
 I have added a YouTube video describing the things I have written as well.

 # Batches